Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Denver's games this year have gone over the total in one out of five opportunities (20%).

-- Denver is 2-0 against the spread and 2-0 overall this season when the team records more than 24 points.
+- Denver is 2-0 against the spread and 2-0 overall this season when the team scores more than 24 points.

-- Denver is 3-1 against the spread and 3-1 overall when the team churns out over 339.8 yards.
+- In games that Denver picks up over 339.8 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Broncos have turned the ball over four times this season, one more turnover than the Raiders have forced (3).
+- The Broncos have turned the ball over one more time (4 total) than the Raiders have forced a turnover (3) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Raiders.